 Mulching is great for your lawn for a number of reasons.
-Whether you are mulching leaves or returning lawn clippings back into the lawn, mulching saves time, money, labor, and is a great soil amendment.
-There is really no need for raking, bagging or hauling away either leaves or clippings.
+Whether you are mulching leaves or returning lawn clippings back into the lawn, mulching saves time, money, labor, and it is a great soil amendment.
+There is really no need for raking, bagging, or hauling away either leaves or clippings.
 Here are the essentials you need to know.

 Mulching Lawn Clippings